Also available, other OSU's emergency response resources. Non-emergency inquiries questions at [email protected].

 OSU Assist is appropriate for situations such as crisis support, conflict resolution, substance abuse issues, the delivery of difficult information and resource connection.
-The team will only respond to calls if there are no reports of weapons or threats of violence.
-In addition, OSU Assist responses require that the individual in need of care is not actively attempting suicide.
+The team will only respond to calls if there are no reports of weapons, threats of violence or an immediate medical emergency.

 If a 911 or non-emergency call meets the requirements of dispatching the OSU Assist team, the team will de-escalate and stabilize the situation and/or call upon additional first responders, as needed.
 OSU Assist will provide wraparound services at the time of the call — drawing upon the expertise of crisis response professionals to better support students — and in follow-up case management by connecting students to helpful resources.

 Too often, those who hold marginalized identities experience law enforcement negatively; they may have anxiety about past encounters, distressing associations with police violence from across the nation or other stressors such as racism or transphobia.
 Oregon State University partners, including the OSU Police, are taking a collaborative approach to help address these concerns by calling upon the most appropriate support services for students experiencing crisis.
 Our student-centered and trauma-informed response will take into account the unique nature of each student and situation, providing suitable care and resources.

 OSU Assist, an enhanced approach to crisis response being developed at Oregon State University's Corvallis campus, brings together new personnel and existing university services to better support students facing challenges or crisis with the right resources at the right time.
 This effort recognizes that it is not necessary for every first responder to a crisis to be law enforcement — a multi-disciplinary team of mental health professionals, peer support specialists, community health workers and/or other first responders provide a more appropriate response in many situations.